Cormac88/pands-project/README.md

 - Petal Width
 - Target(Species)

-The 150 referes to the number of samples, the 4 refers to the number of features and the species names are also present in the csv.
+The 150 refers to the number of samples, the 4 refers to the number of features and the species names are also present in the csv.
 The layout of this CSV is different to the standard layout for the Iris dataset in a CSV and this is because I used the Scikit-learn library which uses NumPy to read and convert the data to NumPy arrays.
-One other thing to note is that the species will be refered to as the target throughout this project and each species of Iris will be assigned a numerical value.
+One other thing to note is that the species will be referred to as the target throughout this project and each species of Iris will be assigned a numerical value.
 Iris Setosa is 0, Iris Versicolor is 1 and Iris Virginica is 2.
 This is machine learning terminology which will be discussed more later in the project.

 ## Code Used to Analyse the Dataset